Showing posts with label bankruptcy va mortgage. Show all posts

 However, bankruptcy may minimize financial stress and allow you to focus on making positive financial decisions for your future.
 So are you ready to move forward and make your dream of owning a home come true?
 So, adopt the following strategies to achieve the goal.

-How Long After Bankruptcy Can I Buy a House?
+How Long after a Bankruptcy Can I Qualify for a Kentucky Mortgage?

 You can buy a house approximately one or two years after filing for bankruptcy, only if you restore your credit and avoid new debt.
 Filing a Chapter 7 or Chapter 13 bankruptcy will impact your credit report and put a negative score on your credit.
 But it does not mean that you cannot buy your own house.